milofultz/tinybrainfans/wiki/Programming/assembly/assembly.md

 Assembly is an extremely low-level human-readable language that has a strong relation between the code and the corresponding {{machine code}}.

+If you are just getting started with assembly, I highly recommend you get started by first checking out the {{paper computing}} page to get familiar with the foundations and fundamentals of assembly language.

 ## Compilation and Linking

 For more specifics, visit the {{OSX|Assembly (Unix)}} and {{Windows|Assembly (Windows)}} assembly pages.